| | |

 THIS ARTICLE CONTAINS AFFILIATE LINKS THAT SUPPORT HANDY LITTLE ME CONTENT AND FREE PATTERNS.

-In this post, you will see 17+ cable knitting patterns you will love!
+In this post, you will see 31+ Free cable stitch patterns to knit (plus tutorials).

-You may be new to cable knitting or an experienced knitter but whatever the case, there will some patterns included for you to try.
+You may be new to cable knitting or an experienced knitter, but whatever the case, there will be some patterns included for you to try.

 Knitting Cables

-Teach yourself a new stitchy technique in the form of cables if you are looking for a new challenge.
+Teach yourself a new stitchy technique in cables if you are looking for a new challenge.

-In this pattern round-up, you will see a mixture for all skill levels.
+In this pattern round-up, you will see a mixture of all skill levels.

 If you have never attempted a cable in your knitting yet – this is the time to have a go!